 Our country’s system of regulatory protections provides a stable framework that secures our quality of life and paves the way for a sound economy.

-Federal regulations dealing with food and consumer products, safe air and drinking water, healthy working conditions, equal opportunity, and reliable financial structures, for example, protect all of us from harm.
+Federal regulations dealing with food and consumer products, safe air and drinking water, healthy working conditions, equal opportunity and reliable financial structures protect all of us from harm.

-Failure to provide adequate safeguards diminishes economic well-being, undermines public health and safety, and allows special interests to escape accountability for their actions.
-Wall Street and big corporations have benefited from this failure at the expense of average Americans.
+Failure to provide adequate safeguards diminishes our economic well-being, undermines public health and safety, and allows special interests to escape accountability for their actions.
+Wall Street and big business have often benefited from this failure at the expense of American workers, consumers and families.

-Powerful special interests are working with sympathetic politicians to roll back public protections, create roadblocks that would tie the hands of federal agencies and cut funding for enforcement of important rules that are already in place.
+Powerful special interests are working with sympathetic politicians to roll back public protections, tie the hands of federal agencies and cut funding for enforcement of important rules that are already in place.

-These attacks target not only safeguards but also the role of government itself as a protector of the middle class and vulnerable populations.
+These attacks target not only our nation’s landmark regulatory safeguards but the role of government itself as a protector of the middle class and vulnerable populations.
 In recent years, special interests have attacked federal protections through:

-- Proposed legislation that would hamstring agencies and give special interests unfair advantages
+- Legislation that would hamstring agencies and give industry lobbyists unfair advantages;

-- Initiatives to devolve federal responsibilities to the states
+- Initiatives to devolve federal responsibilities to the states; and

-We convened the Coalition for Sensible Safeguards (CSS) to defend the advances America has made in balancing the needs of commerce with the need to protect all Americans and secure a healthy and sustainable economy.
+We convened the Coalition for Sensible Safeguards (CSS) to defend the advances America has made in balancing the needs of commerce with the need to protect all Americans and secure a healthy and sustainable economy for all.

 We have come together to help the public understand that a sound system of regulatory safeguards is entirely compatible with economic prosperity – and indeed, essential to it.

-CSS includes consumer, labor, scientific, research, good government, faith, community, public health, and environmental groups as well as concerned individuals.
+CSS includes more than 150 consumer, labor, scientific, research, good government, faith, community, public health and environmental groups as well as concerned individuals — representing millions of Americans.

 About Our Work

-Our goal is to raise awareness of the threats to our system of safeguards and serve as advocates on Capitol Hill to ensure that lawmakers do not undermine standards that protect the environment, workplace safety, financial security and public health.
+Our coalition’s goal is to raise awareness of the threats to our system of safeguards.
+In furtherance of that aim, we serve as advocates on Capitol Hill to ensure that federal lawmakers do not undermine the standards that protect the environment, workplace safety, financial security and public health.
 Our approach includes the following elements:

-CSS will synthesize existing public opinion research on regulation, commission original studies and share relevant reports, studies and polls produced by members of the coalition.
-The purpose of this research is to change the public narrative about regulatory protections.
-In addition, members of the coalition will undertake research on related topics.
-They will focus on:
+CSS synthesizes existing public opinion research on regulatory issues, commissions original studies and shares reports, studies, polls and testimony produced by members of the coalition.
+The purpose of this research is to foster an honest and constructive public dialogue around the issue of regulation.
+In addition, members of the coalition conduct research on the following topics:

-We will use the research to help build coalition actions and will share key findings with the public, the media, the White House and Congress.
+We use this research to support coalition actions and to educate the public, the press, federal agencies, the White House and Congress.